Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Well what about “code”??
 Of course we understand he is talking about DNA and RNA and their critical role in producing proteins.
 But Berlinski doesn't take this any further, it would seem that he has other fish to fry.
 Which still leaves us wondering about the implications of “code” for the origins debate.
 But here's the thing, codes without coded messages being sent using this particular code are useless contraptions, a waste of energy and time.
 For example, after the genetic code (DNA) common to all living organisms had been discovered by British scientists Watson and Crick[9] in the 1950s, shock[10] set in as evolutionists were forced to face the full implications of DNA as the physical basis for a genetic CODE.
 Just coming out of WWII, the British were well aware of the critical part that understanding coded messages had played in the recent war[11].
 Thus if DNA was a medium for sending coded messages, then this immediately raised the question WHO was the original Message Sender[12] and WHO had invented this code in the first place?

 Even before even the simplest life forms could appear, DNA had to be produced (and protected), a genetic code invented and (error free) genetic programs (or messages) had to be developed and then transmitted via this medium, DNA.
 This was compounded by the fact that evidence suggests Earth has always had an oxidizing atmosphere and that large and delicate molecules such as DNA quickly disintegrate under such conditions unless they are the made the objects of protection.
-Even the co-discoverer of DNA, Francis Crick, was unsettled by such matters and thought the issue so intractable for the origin of life on Earth that he proposed an odd escape hatch called Directed panspermia which conveniently swept all such issues under the carpet and assumed life had not originated on Earth (where conditions were to hostile), but had conveniently appeared elsewhere and then been brought here by aliens.
+Even the co-discoverer of DNA, Francis Crick, was unsettled by such matters and thought the issue so intractable for the origin of life on Earth that he proposed an odd escape hatch called Directed panspermia which conveniently swept all such issues under the carpet and assumed life had not originated on Earth (where conditions were too hostile), but had conveniently appeared elsewhere and then been brought here by aliens.
 British astronomer Fred Hoyle came to a similar conclusion, but eventually recognized that such proposals were only hand-waving attempts to push the abiogenesis problem out of sight and be rid of it.
 Since then evolutionists have studiously ignored such issues and all is well...

 In SAB, Berlinski does briefly allude to the issue of messages in genetics and in chapter 7 notes (2023: 45)